gusvega-dev/tf-plan-apply-gcp/README.md

 ---

 ### Ready to use?
-Use `tf-plan-gcp` in your Terraform pipelines today.
+Use `tf-plan-apply-gcp` in your Terraform pipelines today.
 Star this repository if you find it useful.